 “Philip” gets up every morning determined to do all the things he promised himself he’d do yesterday and ends most days frustrated and fed up because he’s not making any progress.
 Phil’s wife has a stressful job and sometimes needs a lot of support; their one year old son is just like most babies and, rewarding though it is, takes a lot of time and energy.
 Continue reading “The Entrepreneur” »

-If you fail to take care of your emotional well-being, it is easy to exist in a routine zombie-like state, wanting for ‘something’ (unsure of what it even may be).
-You will fail to find consistent focus and end each day stressed and resentful, sleeping poorly before burning straight through the next day.
+If you fail to take care of your emotional wellbeing, it is easy to exist in a routine zombie-like state, wanting for ‘something’ but unsure of what it even may be.
+You will fail to find consistent focus and end each day stressed and resentful; sleeping poorly before burning straight through the next day.

-This weeks guest post by Ashley Davis Bush, LCSW (Psychotherapist and author of Shortcuts to Inner Peace) is a wonderful introduction to Mindfulness.
+This wonderful introduction to mindfulness is by guest author Ashley Davis Bush, LCSW who is a psychotherapist and author of Shortcuts to Inner Peace.

 It’s tempting to think that you need the tropical beach, the hammock by the lake, the walk in the woods, the yoga retreat or the special meditation cushion in order to feel the “ahhhhh” of inner peace.
 We all have certain props or places that we use to jump start that special sensation of anchored contentment.
 Continue reading “Finding Peace – Mindfulness” »